 The controls that come with your headset obviously depend on the manufacturer.
 Many basic headsets just have one single button, while the Gear VR adds a trackpad to the mix.
 A lot of the action is controlled using movements of your head in these smartphone-powered VR headsets.
 Physical buttons are mostly used to make selections.
 If you do splash out on an extra controller, like the one in the picture, make sure to double-check the compatibility with your headset and apps.

 Best Phones for Virtual Reality

-As we mentioned earlier, if you own a fairly recent smartphone you can make it VR ready following our guide above.
-However, if you’re in process of shopping for a new mobile phone and VR is high up on your list of priorities, your next phone need to have these two things:
+As we mentioned earlier, if you own a fairly recent smartphone you can make it VR-ready following our guide above.
+However, if you’re in process of shopping for a new mobile phone and VR is high up on your list of priorities, your next phone needs to have these two things: